 - Multilingual font implementations

-These details are essential for creating an intuitive, familiar-feeling online journey customised for each locale.
+These details are essential for creating an intuitive, familiar-feeling online journey customized for each locale.

 5: Test & launch

-Once all components are localised, it’s time for thorough quality assurance testing across different browsers, devices and environments.
+Once all components are localized, it’s time for thorough quality assurance testing across different browsers, devices and environments.
 This should cover:

 - Review by native-speaking proofreaders